ClickHouse/ClickHouse/docs/en/query_language/misc.md

 Deletes the table.
 If `IF EXISTS` is specified, it doesn't return an error if the table doesn't exist or the database doesn't exist.

+You can use the `DROP` query also for the table partitions.
+For details, see the section [Manipulations With Partitions and Parts](alter.md#alter_manipulations-with-partitions).

 ## EXISTS